The first 30 seconds of an incoming patient call can make or break your practice.

-This upcoming, 60-minute online training will provide your practice with proven front desk phone etiquette—at a time when it counts the most.
-Here are just a few of the expert tactics you’ll receive by attending this training:
+This 60-minute online training will provide your practice with proven front desk phone etiquette tactics — at a time when it counts the most.
+Here are just a few of the tactics you’ll receive with this training:

 - Calm down even the angriest patients successfully every time